-How you dress, carry yourself, show up every day at work, communicate, collaborate or isolate yourself, go the extra mile, or job hop and call it quits – is driven by your intention.
+How you dress, carry yourself, show up every day at work, communicate, collaborate or isolate yourself, go the extra mile, job hop, or climb the ladder, are driven by your intention.

-Your relationship with your job, your colleagues, your boss, and the workplace is going to be very different depending on your underlying intention to:
+Your relationship with your job, colleagues, boss, and the workplace is going to be very different depending on your underlying intention to:

 - Learn and grow

 - Make top dollar

 How you view your job is the underlying driver of everything that you do or don’t do, say or don’t say, stay or leave.